Jump to content

 Without a doubt there are a wide range of pros and cons to be weighed, and selecting the best backpacking tent or best ultralight backpacking tent that is ideal for your application and preference is one of the most important gear considerations that is to be had – and if you're like me, it may take more than just one tent to get the job done.
 But with an array of options from an array of manufacturers available, from cutting edge Dyneema Composite Fabric tents to mountaineering and expedition-ready classics, there is sure to be a tent out there that will suit the weight, space, packability, price, and weather protection balance one might need for any trip.

-For a list of around 150 backpacking tents that you can narrow down and filter by the topics that we’ve discussed above, take a look at this page at REI.
+See our best backpacking tents article for discussion on top tent choices based around group size, season, and price.
+And for a list of around 150 backpacking tents that you can narrow down and filter by the topics that we’ve discussed above, take a look at this page at REI Co-op.

 Share